top of page

 Lack of Role Models and Mentorship

-This has a massive impact on Black and women of colour often have less access to mentors who can relate to their unique experiences, which diminishes the guidance and encouragement they receive throughout their careers.
+This has a massive impact, as Black women and women of colour often have less access to mentors who can relate to their unique experiences, diminishing the guidance and encouragement they receive throughout their careers.

 Workplace Culture and Inclusion